No Yard? No Space? No Problem

-Keeping your kids active without a lot of space just takes a bit of creative thinking.
-In this article, Karen Santesson, who runs the Everybody Moves activity programme at Nike World Headquarters, takes you through her top recommendations to keep kids active, healthy and engaged while indoors.
+Keeping your kids active, without a lot of space, just takes a bit of creative thinking.
+In this article, Karen Santesson, who runs the Everybody Moves activity program at Nike World Headquarters, takes you through her top recommendations to keep kids active, healthy and engaged while indoors.

 If you’ve ever done an NTC workout, you already know that all you need is a space the size of your body to get most of your training done.
 And your kids?
 Well, they’re smaller than you—which means you truly don’t need much room to get your whole family moving.

-So in the absence of a big back garden or a large, open area inside your house where your children can run around freely, try these tips from Karen Santesson, a supervisor at Nike's Child Development Center who runs the Everybody Moves activity programme at Nike World Headquarters.
-By virtue of the rainy weather in Portland, Oregon, movement often happens indoors in small spaces.
+So in the absence of a big backyard or a large, open area inside your house where your children can run around freely, try these tips from Karen Santesson, a supervisor at Nike’s Child Development Center who runs the Everybody Moves activity program at Nike World Headquarters.
+By nature of rainy Portland, Oregon weather, movement often happens in small spaces indoors.

 01. Build designated activity stations.

 A bunch of tiny spaces can add up to one big space, says Santesson.
-For example, you can designate specific areas around your home for your kids to perform a certain activity, such as star jumps by the front door, running in place in front of the fridge or downward dogs next to their bed.
+For example, you can designate specific areas around your home for your kids to perform a certain activity, such as jumping jacks by the front door, running in place in front of the fridge, or downward dogs next to their bed.

 Karen Santesson, Nike Child Development Center

-02. Make a competition out of stationary exercises.
+02. Make a contest out of stationary exercises.

-Kids rarely like staying in one place, Santesson says, but now is a great time to teach them that they can still let out all of their energy in one confined spot.
-Put down yoga mats or create body-sized squares on the floor with tape to make clearly visible workout boxes (one for you and one for each of your kids).
-Show them a few simple exercises—mountain climbers, scissor jumps or any moves from the For the Whole Family Collection on NTC—and tell them you want to see who can do 10 of each first.
-Then let them know they'll win points by not just winning the race but also by staying within their borders.
+Kids rarely like staying in one place, Santesson says, but now is a great time to teach them that they can still get out all their energy in one confined spot.
+Put down yoga mats or create body-size squares on the floor with tape to make clear visual workout boxes (one for you and one for each of your kids).
+Show them a few simple exercises—mountain climbers, scissor jumps, or any moves from the For the Whole Family Collection on NTC—and tell them you want to see who can do 10 of each first.
+Then let them know they’ll win points by not just winning the race but also by staying within their borders.